reruo321/Java_Practice/Chapter-11/README.md

 # Ch.
 11 - Java Applet and Graphics
 ## Applet
 **※ Warning!
 Applet was deprecated in 2017.
-Let's just glance at the README, and learn Spring instead.**
+Let's just glance at the applet, and learn Spring instead.**

 Applet program can be embedded in \<applet\> tag in a HTML document, downloaded from web server to client, and executed on the web browser.
 The browser with higher version of JVM than applet does not require extra JVM downloading by a user.